“Whatever we plant into our subconscious and seed with repetition and emotion will one day become reality.” –Earl Nightingale

 Use heavy and strong emotions when visualizing these images.
 Remember, the subconscious works strongly on emotions.

-That’s why traumas stick forever.
+That’s why traumas stick forever (except if you use this).
 They are the strongest emotions we can feel.

 But if you use positive emotions like love, excitement, peace, fun, arousal, gratitude while visualizing your images, they are more likely to stick.